codaley/objectdet-tflitemm/README.md

 ## Acknowledgments

 This project uses the [TensorFlow Lite Examples Repository](https://github.com/tensorflow/examples) as its foundation, with modifications to integrate a custom-trained model.
-Special thanks to [wwfish](https://github.com/wwfish/tflite-model-maker-workaround) for his invaluable contribution to the tflite-model-maker/Colab workaround.